-In response to the COVID-19 pandemic, Manchester UMC is moving its ministries to online wherever possible.
+In response to the COVID-19 pandemic, Manchester UMC has moved its ministries online wherever possible.
 We will continue to live out our promise to be the church through “our prayers, our presence, our gifts, our service, and our witness.”

 Financial Discipleship: Our financial gifts are needed now more than ever to sustain Christ’s mission and ministry during this crisis.
 Give now!

 Join a Class, Small Group, or All Church Study!
 Over 30 opportunities to connect.

 Recent Sermons.
 Get the latest recorded messages from our clergy.

 Bible Stories with Chessey.
 Tuesdays at 10 a.m.
 (You must join the Children and Families Facebook Group).

 Social Justice Conversations with Nick.
 Wednesdays at 1 p.m. via Facebook